kamransadiqali/DevOps/Linux.md

   - /etc/systemd/
   - /usr/lib/systemd/
   - Wall
+  - users    Displays the names of users logged in to the computer.
 # 2. Linux Installation and Package Management
 ## Design hard disk layout
 - Allocate filesystems and swap space to separate partitions or disks.